CrazyTim/spin-wheel/README.md

 ## Rational

+- A bit of fun learning HTML5 canvas.
-- Nice code (modular, simple API, no dependencies, vanilla JS, and easy to see how it works).
+- Easy to see how it works.
 - Easy to implement and change the appearance.
+- Vanilla JS, modular, simple API, no dependencies.
 - Extra features, like an animated pointer, flick gestures, etc.

 ## Features

 - [x] No dependencies.
 - [x] Simple, easy to read API.
 - [x] Realistic wheel rotation (no easing, just momentum and drag).